r9odt/r9odt/README.md

 ## Romanuta Alexey
 I am a student of Siberian State University of Telecommunications and Information Sciences.
+I have a Master's qualification in Computer Science and Engineering.
 Now I am studying in graduate school.

 I am also maintaince and software engineer.